 Powassan virus is spread to people by the bite of an infected tick.
 Powassan virus belongs to a group of viruses that can cause infection of the brain (encephalitis) or the membranes around the brain and spinal cord (meningitis).
+These ticks are in our region and are also spreading to new areas of the province, sometimes travelling on birds and deer.
+See Public Health Ontario's Lyme Disease Estimated Risk Areas Map.

 See the Ministry of Health’s Tick-Borne Diseases webpage for information about: